The best Python IDE will allow you to simply and easily run and edit scripts in the Python programming language.

 IDLE lacks any project management facilities, but that’s no problem if your project spans only a handful of files.
 It has a powerful debugger which allows single-stepping through the code or over-stepping through each high level function.
 The debugger shows the call stack as well as the state of local and global variables.

-Once the nemesis of FOSS software, Microsoft has, under the stewardship of Satya Nadella, taken a much friendlier stance towards all things open source.
-The company may not be about to release the source code to Visual Studio, but in 2015 it did release a source code editor, Visual Studio Code – or Code for short – and open sourced the core of it.
-Code has since become rather popular amongst developers, and it's a fine choice for your Python projects too, once you've installed the Python extension, that is.
+Visual Studio Code – or Code for short – is an open source code editor owned by Microsoft.
+Code has become popular among developers, and it's a fine choice for your Python projects too, once you've installed the Python extension, that is.

 Code has its own debugger, supports linting, and has integration with all manner of source control tools.
 It has a built-in terminal too, and a well-stocked extensions marketplace (don't worry, they're free).
 It can also run and debug your project's unit tests through the unittest, pytest or nose frameworks.